edwinyjlim/edwinyjlim.github.io/posts/NYC-311-Public-API.md

 # NYC 311 Public API Documentation

 ***A NOTE*** New York City’s developer documentation (https://api-portal.nyc.gov) is currently unusable.
-It suffers from several typos, blank sections, conflicting information, dead links, no data schemas, and no examples.
-So I built my own documentation.
-Through trial and error, I experimented with the 311 Public API enough to fill in the gaps and offer improvements.
+It suffers from several typos, blank sections, conflicting information, dead links, no data schemas, and no examples.Through trial and error, I experimented with the 311 Public API enough to fill in the gaps and offer improvements.

 <div class="divider"></div>